Best time to go to Houston, TX

 Other festivities

 Besides the annual festivals, you can browse the Houston area and find more exciting events running about.
-Typically Hong Kong City Mall and Asia Society Texas Center hold some activities.
+Typically Hong Kong City Mall holds some activities.
 Additionally, some museums, breweries, eateries, galleries, and other establishments provide special offers for the season.
-So be assured you'll have quite enough options to mark the occasion.
+So, be assured you'll have quite enough options to mark the occasion.